agdenadel/agdenadel.github.io/teaching.md

 ---
 layout: page
-title: Teaching
+title: Teaching and Mentorship
 permalink: /teaching/
 ---

-## Research Mentorship
+## Mentorship

 ### Student Research Institute by the Harvard Undergraduate OpenBio Laboratory
 Mentor for a summer research program for high school students.